BrianSpencer23/brianspencer23/README.md

 http://localhost/osTicket/

 Part 3 (Post Installation Setup)
+Next Steps: Here we have the process of the daily task of working with OSTicket.
 <a href="https://imgur.com/6ffBpHX"><img src="https://i.imgur.com/6ffBpHX.png" title="source: imgur.com" /></a>
 Next Steps: Here we have the process of the daily task of working with OSTicket.
 Configure Roles